nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/import.md

 3.  data/countData.MUSCLE.csv.gz

-The `samples.csv` file in `./data/` contains information about all the samples in the GTEx portal.
+The `samples.csv` file in `./data/` contains information about all the samples in the GTEx portal v8.
 Let’s import this file using `read.csv()`.

 ### `read.csv()`